Statson-Development/Statson-Documents/privacy-policy.md

 - #### **Automatically**
-    Statson does not proactively gather personal data, with the exception of temporarily storing information in its cache.
+    The Bot does not proactively gather personal data, with the exception of temporarily storing information in its cache.

     - Public Discord Data temporarily stored in a cache:
         - Messages.